Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: The time-dependent Calogero-Sutherland models

-where the scaling factor $b(t)>0$ satisfying the Ermakov equation~(\ref{eq:Ermakov}).
+which is the scale-invariant dynamics for the well-known Calogero-Sutherland model in the literature~\citep{Sutherland98,DaeYupSong01,DaeYupSong02,delcampo16}.
 Note that the norm of this many-body function is preserved in time upon making the change of variables $x_{i}/b(t)\to x_{i}$.
-Comparing Eq.~(\ref{eq:Psi-CS-scale-invariant}) with Eq.~(\ref{eq:Psi-TDJastrow}), one immediately recognizes that

-For case (i), it follows that the two-body phase angle $\theta_{ij}(t)$ vanishes.
-Moreover, the two-body consistency condition also determines